-You know, it is -- (chuckles) -- it's kind of something that I think certain members of Congress would like to see, the notion that somehow or other high-level people in the department were involved.
-As I said, I don't think that is going to be shown to be the case.

-Which doesn't mean that the mistakes were not serious.
-I took very seriously the allegations that were raised and asked the inspector general to conduct an investigation.
-And we have looked through emails, we have looked through a whole variety of things to try to determine what happened.
+You know, it is -- it's kind of something that I think certain members of Congress would like to see the notion that somehow or other high level people in the department were involved.
+Like I said, I don't think that is going to be shown to be the case, which doesn't mean that the mistakes were not serious.
+I took very seriously the allegations that were raised and asked the Inspector General to conduct an investigation, and we have looked through e-mails.
+We have looked through a whole variety of things to try to determine what happened.

-And so it'll be interesting to see what the -- what the IG comes up with.
+And so we will see what the IG comes up with.
 My hope would be that Congress will conduct an investigation that is factually based and not mired with politics.